Warning: Occasional pithy humor and light-hearted sarcasm ahead.

 My coffee maker at home is useful.

-My dev machine setup scripts are useful, to me and to others.
-(AI helped me write the latest versions of those, but AI didn’t instill the philosophy of design, nor did it provide the years of learning of what “good” looks like to hone my approach, nor does it perform the actual setup.)
+My dev machine setup scripts are useful in saving days setting up a machine by hand, both for me and for others I know that are using them.
+(AI helped me write the latest versions of those, but AI didn’t instill the philosophy of design nor the essence of simplicity I wanted to achieve in the latest iterations of them, nor did it provide the years of learning and the acquired taste of what “good” looks like to hone my approach, nor does it perform the actual setup.)

-And for the time of all these decades of useful technologies that we’ve accumulated, and will continue to accumulate independently of AI, we need to be able to have open ways to talk about them, and not have those discussions be dismissed out of hand because they are somehow “boring” and not aligned with the prevailing AI narrative.
+And in consideration of the time span of all these decades of useful technologies that we’ve accumulated, and will continue to accumulate independently of AI, we need to be able to have open ways to talk about them, and not have those discussions be dismissed out of hand because they are somehow “boring” and not aligned with the prevailing AI narrative.

-For example, to get MCP to work properly, you have to build up an understanding of a web of interrelated IETF specifications around OAuth and adjacent technologies, which to some may feel “boring,” but for us engineers, is essential to produce something that is not a walking security hazard with no auth that vibe coded its way out of Lovable or Replit.
+For example, to get MCP to work properly, you have to build up an understanding of a web of interrelated IETF specifications around OAuth and adjacent technologies, which to some may feel “boring,” but for us engineers, is essential to produce something that is not a walking security hazard with no auth (or dubious auth) that vibe coded its way out of its containment zone of Lovable or Replit.

 In fact, most of the time I’ve spent at work with our teams delivering AI for the enterprise involves using technologies and techniques around data engineering and data science and automation and full-stack software engineering and cloud infrastructure (and more) that have nothing to do with AI whatsoever.